 Who am I?
 (A Knot on The Great Thread)

 I am first and foremost a philosopher.
 Literally, I am a lover of wisdom (from Greek, philos means loving and sophia means wisdom.)
 I have at my core a primal need to know everything, like an omniscient divine being who has lost himself, and so I pursue knowledge.
 But, knowledge is not equivalent to wisdom.
 I think of wisdom as applied knowledge.
 Anyone can obtain information, but information alone is impotent.
-What one does with it, can be insipid or magically transformative in one’s own life and/or the lives of other people.
+What one does with it can be insipid or magically transformative in one’s own life and/or the lives of other people.
 The acquisition of knowledge begins when one picks up a book (of course, not merely a common and profane book, but one of considerable virtue.
-And the book is only one means, a symbol, of education.).
-But, wisdom doesn’t come until after one puts that book down and, having acquired new intelligence, moves forward productively, or perhaps in more modern vernacular, pays it forward.
+And the book is only one means, a symbol, of education).
+But wisdom doesn’t come until after one puts that book down and, having acquired new knowledge, moves forward productively, or perhaps in more modern vernacular, pays it forward.
+I guess what I am saying is that, wisdom is not so much knowing as it is doing.
 This is, to me, what it means to live a productive life.

 I am a material manifestation of spirit.
 There is a unique quality that makes me an individual among other manifestations, and I often use the word, soul, to communicate this aspect.
 Yet, I do not consider my soul as a separate entity from all other souls, other manifestations of spirit.
 If the cosmic spirit/material manifold were a thread – what I call The Great Thread in my meanderings – a thread that is infinitesimally thin and infinitely long with no beginning and no end, as a circle with an infinite radius, my soul is merely a knot along its path.
 Every form in the cosmos is a knot on this thread, some more complex than others; animals are more complicated than vegetables which are in turn more complicated than minerals, elements, and atoms.